xcp-ng/xcp-ng-org/docs/compute.md

 By default, XCP-ng doesn't expose Invariant TSC to the guest due to complications related to live migrations.
 This causes the guest to rely on alternative clock sources e.g Xen PV Clock or HPET, which can significantly impact performance of some applications (especially timer-sensitive ones).

-If you don't intend to live migrate or suspend the guest, you can enable native TSC mode which would expose Invariant TSC in the guest.
+If you don't intend to live migrate or suspend the guest, you can enable native TSC mode, which would expose Invariant TSC in the guest.

 <Terminal shell title="root@xcp-ng-host — Enable Invariant TSC">{`
 xe vm-param-add uuid=[VM-UUID] param-name=platform tsc_mode=2